Operator Models via Compact Embedding: The Matrix Case

 It suffices to characterize all such linear functionals.
 Here we use the theory of characteristic spaces defined by Kunyu Guo (cf. \cite{ChGuAnalyticHilbertModules}\cite{Guo99}\cite{Guo2000}).
-For convenience, denote $\III=\III_\Tbf$.
-As in \cite[Section 2.1]{ChGuAnalyticHilbertModules}, define the characteristic space of $\III$ at $0$ to be
+As in \cite[Section 2.1]{ChGuAnalyticHilbertModules}, define the characteristic space of $I$ at $0$ to be

 By \cite[Corollary 2.1.2]{ChGuAnalyticHilbertModules},